anharrington/handsonpython/rstP/loopsandtuples.rst

 .. index::
    double:  tuple; multiple assignment

-They are another way to make several items into a single object.
+Making a tuple is another way to make several items into a single object.
 You can refer to individual parts with indexing, like with lists, but a more common way is with multiple assignment.
 A silly simple example::